There’s a good chance you’ve heard people complain about having to file their taxes. And perhaps you’re a bit intimidated as a result.

 One of the most important details you need to know before you file your tax return is whether or not you are classified as a dependent.

 Did your parents pay more than half your expenses this past year?
 If so, you are generally considered their dependent for tax purposes.
-As a result, your parents are able take a $4,050 dependency exemption (in 2016) for having you as a dependent.
+As a result, your parents are able take a dependency exemption for having you as a dependent.
 In that case, you cannot take the exemption on your return for yourself.

 Talk to your parents and see if they are taking the exemption.
 The IRS will notice if both you and your parents take an exemption for you.